surma/surma.dev/content/things/range-requests.md

 With WebM, which is a Matroska container with a VP8 video stream, the metadata seems to be placed at the end of the file as well, but for some reason Chrome’s `<video>` tag only grabs it once you press play, making playback start with a delay.

-If you skip ahead in the video (past the buffer indicator), the browser will cancel the currently on-going response for the main content.
-It well then use the the video file’s metadata to map your desired time stamp to a byte offset and use it for a new range request.
+If you skip ahead in the video (past the buffer indicator), the browser will cancel the currently on-going response for the video content.
+It will then use the the video file’s metadata to map your desired time stamp to a byte offset and use it for a new range request.
 If you pause a video, you can see the video buffer indicator buffer up a certain amount of content, and then stop.
 This is the backpressure at work!
-The buffer is full and the browser requests the server to stop sending data.
+The buffer is full and the browser stops the server from sending more data.
 The request is technically still on-going, just no data is being sent.
-If you press play again, the server will resume sending data (however, if you wait too long the request will instead be cancelled and a new request will be sent when you press play).
+If you press play again, the server will resume sending data.
+However, if you wait too long between pausing and resuming, the request might have been cancelled and a new request will be sent when you press play.

 ## Implementing range requests

-Back to your [perkeep data structure](#blobdef).
+Back to our [perkeep data structure](#blobdef).
 While `serveFile()` does support range requests, our own `streamBlob()` does not.
 Each part in the file’s `parts` list comes with the hash of that chunk as well as that chunk’s size.
-Supporting range requests on these resources would be somewhat straight forward: We go through the `parts` list, adding up the `size` properties until we reach the start byte.
-We send the chunks (cropping them if required) until we reach the end byte.
+Supporting range requests on these resources would be somewhat straight forward: Go through the `parts` list, add up the `size` properties until we reach the start byte, then send the chunks (cropping them if required) until the end byte is reached.
 Fin.

 But wouldn’t it be fun to rather have a generic `TransformStream` that extracts a byte range from any `ReadableStream<Uint8Array>`?
 It’s less efficient because under the hood we are still streaming the whole response, but right now I care about making it work and having fun, rather than doing it _right_, let alone _fast_.